divvungiellatekno/giellalt.uit.no/infra/DontPanic.md

 For the *divvun.no, gtdict.uit.no, gtoahpa-01.uit.no, gtsvn-01.uit.no, gtweb-01.uit.no, satni.org* servers at uit.no:

-* Relevant persons are Børre Gaup, Sjur Moshagen, Trond Trosterud.
+* Relevant persons are Børre Gaup, Anders Lorentsen, Sjur Moshagen, Trond Trosterud.
 * Ultimately, _IT, Seksjon for applikasjoner og tjenester_ (see `$GTPRIV/admin/emergency.txt`)

 Note that *gtsvn.uit.no* redirects to *gtsvn-01.uit.no*, etc for all *-01*.